C.J. Uzomah Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 - In last week's outing against the Lions, Uzomah was targeted three times, picking up 15 yards on three receptions while scoring one touchdown.

-- Uzomah's 10 catches (on 11 targets) have netted him 126 yards (42 ypg) and three touchdowns over his last three outings.
+- Uzomah has caught 10 passes on 11 targets for 126 yards and three touchdowns in his last three games, averaging 42.0 yards per game.

 Uzomah's Cincinnati Teammates